-It is a pleasure for me to introduce/reintroduce the Knoteworthy Knight student recognition program.
+It is a pleasure for me to explain our Knoteworthy Knight student recognition program.
 The idea behind this program is simple.
 We want to recognize students who exhibit excellence in their lives.
 Students who exhibit good sportsmanship, academic excellence or social and civic responsibility may be nominated by their teacher.
 If it is ratified by the principal they will receive a letter and certificate in the mail.
 We are proud of our students and hope we can express our appreciation to them through this new program.
 Please read the following explanation about the qualities I have associated with this award.

 In the Middle Ages, a knight was a member of the warrior class who followed a code of law or conduct called “chivalry.”
 Chivalry is a term related to knighthood and has an aristocratic origin of individual training and service to others.
 It is usually associated with the seven ideals of knightly virtue and honor.
 The source of chivalry is formalized pride, giving rise to a conception of honor, which is the foundation of a noble life.
 The Seven Knightly Virtues are the traits which were commonly recognized as a part of this code of conduct.

 Courage- More than bravado or bluster, Knoteworthy Knights must have the courage of heart necessary to undertake tasks which are difficult, tedious or unglamorous, and to graciously accept the sacrifices involved.
 Today this characteristic is shown when our soldiers, in the military, go into another country and fight for the freedoms of those who are too weak to take on this battle on their own.
 It is displayed everyday when a fireman, policeman, paramedic or any other civil servant puts on their uniform and proceeds to jeopardize their own life to save or protect others.